Pumpapa/minimalmagic/content/TRS/TermRewriting.md

 ### Sub-Term Selection

 The *innermost* and *outermost* strategies limit the location where reductions are considered.
 An **innermost strategy** reduces a sub-term only, if all deeper sub-terms of that sub-term can not be reduced.
-An **outermost strategy** reduces only sub-terms of a term if itthey aren't contained in a (sub-) term which is reducible at root level.
+An **outermost strategy** reduces only sub-terms of a term if they aren't contained in a (sub-) term which is reducible at root level.

 Consider this TRS: